A5H73Y/Parkour/docs/tutorials/plugin-config.md

       Enabled: false
       # Should the plugin override the Chat with its own format, otherwise it will simply replace the %RANK% placeholder
       OverrideChat: true
-    # Should Parkour Signs be protected
+    # Should destroying Parkour Signs be prevented by non-admins
     SignProtection: true
-    # Should Parkour take control of the Players inventory when joining / leaving a Course
+    # Should Parkour control the Player's inventory when joining / leaving a Course
     InventoryManagement: true
     # Should the Player require an additional Permission to interact with Parkour signs
     SignUsePermissions: false
     # Should the Player require an additional Permission to use Parkour commands
     CommandUsePermissions: false
-    # What should be the maximum ParkourLevel achievable
+    # What should be the maximum achievable ParkourLevel
     MaximumParkourLevel: 99999999
+    # Should the Player's potion effects be reset during Parkour events such as joining, dying, leaving, finishing etc.
+    ResetPotionEffects: true

   Display:
     # Should the plugin display a Join message to the Player "This server uses Parkour v6.X"
     JoinWelcomeMessage: true
     # Should the Player be notified when they earn a new ParkourLevel
     LevelReward: true
-    # Should the Database times include the milliseconds in the display
-    ShowMilliseconds: false
     # Should the Player be notified of the remaining Course Prize Cooldown
     PrizeCooldown: true
     # Should the Course list exclude courses that aren't marked as ready
     OnlyReadyCourses: false

+  # Time output settings
+  # Colour codes can be used, however they need to be in a format which is ignored by the format processor.
+Surround each colour code with ''&b'' for it to be ignored.
+  # For Example: DetailedFormat: '''&b''mm''&4'':''&5''ss''&4'':''&6''SSS'
+  Time:
+    # The Standard Time output format, with no millisecond information.
+Used with whole seconds
+    StandardFormat: "HH:mm:ss"
+    # The Detailed Time output format, with millisecond information.
+Used in leaderboard times
+    DetailedFormat: "HH:mm:ss:SSS"
+    # The TimeZone to use.
+Only change if you're having weird output.
+    TimeZone: "GMT"

   # Should the Parkour config files be backed up after every server shutdown
   OnServerShutdown: